miekg/gitopper/README.md

-machine = "grafana.atoom.net" # hostname of the machine, so it know what to do there. service = "grafana-server" # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"  # as used by package mgmt, may be empty action = "reload"    # what to do when files are changed, maybe empty. mount = "/tmp/grafana1" # where to download the repo - we don't care dirs = [
+machine = "grafana.atoom.net" # hostname of the machine, so it know what to do there. service = "grafana-server" # service identifier, if it's used by systemd it must be the systemd service name package = "grafana"  # as used by package mgmt, may be empty user = "grafana"     # chown entire repo to this username/uid action = "reload"    # what to do when files are changed, maybe empty. mount = "/tmp/grafana1" # where to download the repo - we don't care dirs = [